AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 ```
 Provides JavaScript bindings for the [ReputationToken Solidity Contract](https://github.com/AugurProject/augur/tree/master/packages/augur-core/source/contracts/reporting/ReputationToken.sol), which handles the approval, migration, and transfering of [Reputation Tokens](#rep).

-The Reputation Token, or REP, is an ERC-20 token that implements all of the required functions listed in the [ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20).
+The Reputation Token, or REP, is an ERC-20/ERC-777 token that implements all of the required functions listed in the [ERC-20](https://eips.ethereum.org/EIPS/eip-20)/[ERC-777](https://eips.ethereum.org/EIPS/eip-777).
 It does not, however, implement the optional functions.

 ### augur.api.ReputationToken.approve(p)